How To Make Wood Signs With Vinyl Lettering

 Now that you have your blank ready to go, it’s time to use your cutting machine to create your letters.

 There’s no need to get fancy here, just use your favorite fonts and write a saying you like.
-I go more in depth on how I create my designs here.
+I go more in-depth on how I create my designs in my post about DIY Farmhouse Wood Signs.

 Once you’ve created and cut your design, weed out the parts that won’t go on your sign.
 Basically, everything but the letters.